 \section{Discussion and Outlook}

 In this work we introduced and characterised $\mathcal G$-symmetric dual-unitary circuits, a class of quantum circuits where it is possible to investigate exactly the interplay between entanglement and charge fluctuations.
-These are dual-unitary circuits with an arbitrary number of independent $U(1)$ symmetries that are generically chaotic in each charge sector.
-We showed that in these circuits one can define a class of low-entangled initial states, the charged solvable states, with exactly solvable entanglement dynamics.
+These are dual-unitary circuits with an arbitrary number of independent $U(1)$ charges that are generically chaotic in each charge sector.
+We showed that in these circuits the transport of charge is always ballistic and one can define a class of low-entangled initial states, the charged solvable states, with exactly solvable entanglement dynamics.
 This class contains --- but is not limited to --- the conventional solvable states of dual-unitary circuits described in Ref.~\cite{piroli2020exact}.
 An important difference is that charged solvable states generically relax to non-trivial generalised Gibbs ensembles while conventional solvable states always relax to the infinite temperature state.
-We then showed that, very surprisingly, if one breaks the solvability condition the entanglement dynamics displays a sharp qualitative change.
+We then moved on to study the entanglement growth in these systems, which, because of the ballistic transport of charge, show linear growth of all R\'enyi entropies as opposed to systems where the transport of charge is diffusive~\cite{rakovszky2019sub, huang2020dynamics, znidaric2020entanglement}.
+Very surprisingly, however, we found that if one breaks the solvability condition the entanglement dynamics displays a sharp qualitative change.
 While after quenches from charged solvable states the entanglement entropy follows the conventional linear-growth-to-relaxation pattern, quenches from states that are not charged solvable show a two step relaxation with a second phase of entanglement growth characterised by a smaller slope.